streetwriters/notesnook/docs/help/contents/web-clipper/clipping-your-first-web-page-with-web-clipper.md

 == Append to note
 You can choose to append your web clip to an existing note and it'll be automatically added at the bottom of that note:

-1. Click on `Select a note to append to`
+1. Click `Select a note to append to`
 2. Select the note you want to append to

 == Add to notebook